thorOdinson16/astronaut_health_digital_twin/README.md

 Implemented in `analytics/monte_carlo.py`.

 A single simulation produces one possible trajectory for one hypothetical astronaut.
 Monte Carlo simulation runs N independent trajectories with biological parameters sampled from inter-individual variability distributions, producing a distribution of possible mission outcomes rather than a single point estimate.
+The Monte Carlo endpoint operates at 30-minute timesteps for computational efficiency; N=50 completes in approximately 1–3 seconds.

 ### Inter-Individual Variability Distributions